Cynler/Casual-Guide-to-Cleaning/README.md

 - Laundry Soap, Laundry Sheets
 - Batteries

-**According to an ancient myth, if you ever noticed any of these depleting and replensihing magically in a house you will have good luck forever <3**
+**According to an ancient myth, if you ever pay attention any of these depleting and replensihing magically in a house you will have good luck forever <3 The little leprechauns check on them bi-weekly and stock them with their personal income.**

 ## The End
 I know that if you've never really taught to notice this before it can feel daunting, but since asking questions as you go might feel awkward because you might not know where to start, really the best way to learn is to do them.
-Clean the sofa, your own room, and try cleaning the stove top after you cook. **ASK IF YOU DON'T KNOW HOW OR WHERE OR WHY, ASK SOMEONE or GOOGLE!!!!** If you are wondering why your roommates have so little patience, its because they're independent living abilities are taught by these two wise voices in their lives.
+Clean the sofa, your own room, and try cleaning the stove top after you cook. **ASK IF YOU DON'T KNOW HOW OR WHERE OR WHY, ASK SOMEONE or GOOGLE!!!!** If you are wondering why your roommates have so little patience, its because they're independent living abilities are taught by these two wise voices in their lives:

 *(Imagine the following dumb line in an old man voice) Back in my day, we make children our dish washers and scream at them if they make a mistake and then condescend them.
 Now they can clean after themselves well but now need therapy.
 They are so weak.*

 *(Imagine the following line in your sweet grandma's voice) Don't worry dear, you just need to study and mom will do these for you.
 If you get a good job and school, you land yourself a good wife who will cook and clean for you.
 If your genitals are different I'll only ever tell you clean up after a men as a way to fulfill your life's duty.*

-So consider this, your roommates are pretty useless to have standards that stresses them out when not met.
-Feel powerful and proud being that Bogeyman that haunt their dreams.
-Go Queen!
+So consider this, there are those who learn cleanning and living with another without trauma, your roommates are pretty useless to have standards that stresses them out when they not met.
+Feel powerful and proud being the Bogeyman that haunt their dreams.

 So if your roommates are not helpful because they are traumatized idiots.
 How to ask questions to yourself when routinely taking care of pesky hygiene?
 Here are some examples: